 Thanks to RLaH, the “silent roamer” phenomenon (have you ever turned off data before going abroad?) will come to an end within the European Union, which means people will use cellular internet even more.
 That will definitely improve the business and innovation environment, increasing the number of cross-border connected devices, services and apps, thus giving more opportunities for the IoT device makers to provide products and services that consumers across the EU can use.

 On the other hand, most MNOs don’t differentiate Internet of Things and Machine to Machine data traffic from ordinary traffic in the financial terms of their contracts, some MNOs are concerned about the connection cost of IoT devices, because in many cases the data consumption is so low that it doesn’t cover the 24/7/365 signalling and other production costs, especially when permanently roaming.

-That means that IoT makers must be careful when choosing which service provider they use, as some operators receiving permanent roaming IoT devices not identified as such, may charge additional fees or even refuse providing service to them.
+That means that IoT makers must be careful when choosing which service provider they use, as some operators receiving permanent roaming IoT devices, not identified as such, may charge additional fees or even refuse to provide service to them.